Skip to main content

 • Others who live with your parents AND receive more than half financial support from your parent(s)/step-parent

-• If your parents (regardless of gender) are not married to each other and live together, select “unmarried and both parents are living together, include both in the household size section and provide financial information for both of them.
+• If your parents (regardless of gender) are not married to each other and live together, select “unmarried and both parents are living together, include both in the family size section and provide financial information for both of them.

 Independent Student